NEW I commented on the House of Lords EU Committee report on the crisis in Ukraine on Sky News (February 20, 2015).

 NEW RESEARCH Her research focus is on the comparative study of protest politics, political behaviour and institutions, in democratizing states in Latin American and Eastern Europe.
-An expert on protests and activism in Ukraine, she is currently conducting large surveys of protest participants in Kyiv, Ukraine, as part of her ongoing Ukrainian Protest Project.
+An expert on protests, elections, activism and good governance (decentralization) in Ukraine, she is currently conducting large surveys of protest participants in Kyiv, Ukraine, as part of her ongoing Ukrainian Protest Project.
 The first findings from this data collection have already been published in book chapters and journal articles.

 DATA COLLECTION IN LA In late 2013, Dr. Onuch completed field based data collection in Buenos Aires, Argentina investigating: How political parties motivate and mobilize citizens to vote?
 Data and findings stemming from this project have published in book chapters and are forthcoming in stand alone academic articles.

 Media and Research Experience keywords: Activism*, Civil Associations, Civil Society, Civil Society Aid/Promotion, Democracy Aid/Promotion, ‘Revolutions’, Comparative Politics*, Democratization*, Elections*, Electoral Fraud, Electoral Populism*, Mass-Mobilization*, Party Machines, Politics of Economic Crisis, Political Participation, Political Parties, Protest*, Social Movements*, Transition*, Youth Movements*.

 Sectors and industries to which research relates: Consultancy, NGOs, Government

 Countries and regions to which research relates: Ukraine*, Argentina*, Mexico, Poland*, Russia, Eastern Europe, Latin America.

 - Ukrainian [Spoken:Fluent/Native, Written: Fluent/Native];